 And what makes the experience?
 That’s not a simple task, but Foulkes is adding plenty of layers of socialising at the camps.
 From having casual talks in the evenings by interesting people like artisan food and drink producers and athletes that people can sit in on, to making sure the mix of food trucks for dinner options is just right.
 But it’s on the trails too, making sure the lengths and amount of climbing are spot on.
 It’s not a flat area, and while some might think 3 days is a day short for the ‘new standard’ of four-day events, we think given the terrain being covered it’s just right.
 And a fourth day can now be at your leisure, instead of a mad dash back to work.

-The Dragon Trail event already has well over 100 entries, and this looks set to make a mark on the Australian mountain bike calendar, and looks ready to spread further from there.
+The Dragon Trail event was just about booked full for 2020, and being postponed to 2021 the event looks set to make a mark on the Australian mountain bike calendar, and looks ready to spread further from there.

 Why should I race the Dragon Trail?